probmods/probmods2/chapters/14-bayesian-data-analysis.md

 You conduct an experiment.
 You spin the coin 20 times.
-15 of them, they spin to heads.
+Fifteen out of these 20 times, the coin spins to heads.

-What if I paid you $1 if you could predict the next coin flip?
+Let's say you can $100 if you can predict the next coin flip (heads or tail).
 What would you predict (Heads or Tails)?

+Let's consider a slightly more challenging question.
+I'll give you this bet for a price.
+(This is conceptually the same as you losing money if you're wrong.)
-How much would you pay to take this bet?
+Up to how much would you pay for this bet?

-(Rule is: You have to offer at least $1.
-If you offered $1 for this bet, this would express agnosticism between "heads" and "tails".)
+Imagine you pay $50 for the bet.
+If you guess correctly, you end up winning $50.
+If you guess incorrectly, you end up losing $50.
+$50 would be a good price to pay if you didn't have any preference for choosing Heads or Tails.
+If you think you have better than even odds at winning money, you should be willing to pay even more for this bet.

 ~~~~
 var observerModel = function(){